Foundation / Corporation

 -Identify a project director and assistant project director (staff or volunteer) to coordinate the project and attend all required meetings, direct the installation of the exhibition, and provide leadership during the hosting of the exhibit

--Plan and implement a year’s worth of community programs on the theme of the exhibit.
+-Plan and implement a broad array of community programs on the theme of the exhibit.
 These programs should serve a broad public audience.

 -Develop a network of collaborating organizations in your community and region to showcase the exhibit and provide audience development